ben-grande/qusal/salt/electrum/README.md

 electrum --offline setconfig server 127.0.0.1:50002
 ```

-If you used a plain-text port, no SSL:
+If you used a plain-text port (no SSL):

 ```sh
 electrum --offline setconfig server 127.0.0.1:50001:t